 Car Craig ABO CoO NT196829 1 394 0m

-The Staine 1642 Gordon MS Fife [appears to represent Car Craig, but note that on Ainslie/Fife (1775) Stone is the name of what looks like OS Cow and Calves (Cramond parish), just north of Inchmickery] [ADD – NO – this is definitely Cow and Calves]
+The Staine 1642 Gordon MS Fife [This appears to represent Car Craig, but it is in fact what is shown on Ainslie/Fife (1775) as Stone and is now called Cow and Calves (Cramond parish MLO), just north of Inchmickery]

 Barkry 1668 Retours (Fife) no. 1029 [probably a misreading of *Karkry (see previous entry) included among the earl of Moray’s lands, along with the islands of Inchmickery?
 (Inkry) and Haystack DGY (Heystack), with sea mark and fishing liberty]

 Carcraig 1683 Adair/Forth [also shows Muckrieston (Cow & Calves), between Muckrie (Inchmickery MLO) and Ockstairs (Oxcar)]

 Car Craig 1703 Adair/Sea-Coast (Forth) [also shows Stone (Cow & Calves)]

 ?
 Sc *car(r) + ?